johnnyxhy/v2g-IRL/synthetic_data_generation_model/README.md

 - Probability of selection A1 = e^A1_Utility / (e^A1_Utility + e^A2_Utility + e^A3_Utility + e^A4_Utility).

 - Probabilities can be calculated in the same way for each possible action.
 An action is then selected randomly from across the probability distribution.

+**Data dictionary:**

+- See the accompanying data dictionary for descriptions of each of the fields in the dataset.